MrYsLab/s3-extend/docs/arduino.md

 ## Step 4: Go Into The Tools Menus and Verify The Board Type and Port

-## Step 5: Compile And Upload FirmataPlus Into The Arduino
+## Step 5: Compile And Upload FirmataExpress Into The Arduino

 Select File/Examples and from the drop-down list, select FirmataExpress.